Nooshu/NestJS-Frontend/README.md

 ## Project Overview

-This application is a modern web application built with NestJS and GOV.UK Frontend, providing a robust foundation for government digital services.
+This application is a modern web application built with NestJS and GOV.UK Frontend, providing a robust foundation for government digital services built on Node.js.
 It includes:

 - Modern TypeScript-based architecture
 - GOV.UK Frontend integration for consistent styling